mikemd403/boastcapital/README.md

+# Boast

+Added to mainpage a newsletter card to sign up.

+# Cypress Framework

+Added Cypress testing for the newsletter card.

+To run:

+npm run cy:open

+Follow GUI for e2e testing.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.